charud/depo/README.md

 Depo
 ====
-A shellscript for deploying node.js applications on a remote server using ssh, git and virtualhosts.
+A shellscript for deploying node.js applications to a remote server using ssh, git and virtualhosts.
 When doing updates with this script the server copy of the repository will be reset to HEAD.

 Installation
 ------------